 Research question: The impact of having divorced parents on self-esteem in adolescents.

 Database: PsycINFO (Ovid).
 Relevant for psychology, health sciences, social sciences and education.

 Divide your search into several steps.
 Identify the main concepts in your research question and search separately for relevant keywords for each concept.
-In our example we take self-esteem, adolescent, and divorced parents to be the main concepts.
-Individual searches are then combined.
+In this example self-esteem, adolescents, and divorced parents are the main concepts.
+Individual searches for main concepts and synonymes/ alternative spellings of search terms within a main concept are combined.
 You can then consider using various possibilities to refine your search result.

 Step 1: Searching for “self-esteem”

 Make sure to include various spellings and relevant synonyms of a search term or search concept.
 You might want to consider whether the concepts “self-respect” and/or “self-confidence” ought to be included.
 Many databases treat the spelling alternatives “self esteem” and “self-esteem” identically.
 It is recommended that you check if both alternatives need to be included.
 It is also easy to test whether a search term consisting of more than one word should be delimited with quotation marks.

 Check the thesaurus for possible subject headings that match your main search terms well enough to be included as search criteria.
 In PsycINFO, a subject heading search will be marked with a slash (/) in the search history.
 The Search History in the database presents the individual searches representing the main concept, “self-esteem”, and you combine them using the Boolean operator OR.
 The list below shows spelling variants of “self-esteem” and the numbers of results in parentheses.

 Search 1: self-esteem.ti,ab.
 (41932)

 Search 4: Search 1 OR Search 2 OR Search 3 (46039)